-Then, like Dropbox, you can notify all of your employees using a variety of methods.
+Then, like Dropbox, you can notify all of your employees using various methods.

 Then you can access your document from anywhere at any time.
 To view or print the schedule, your employees use Google's document editor (which is available almost everywhere).

-While Google Docs has made it much easier to distribute documents, the quality of the creation still needs to be improved.
+While Google Docs has made it much easier to distribute documents, the creation quality still needs improvement.
 Google Docs, like Microsoft Word, was designed for writing text-based documents like letters and reports.

 The fact that it's simple doesn't necessarily mean it's the best option for getting your schedules out there.
 Due to the prevalence of texting, instant messaging, and chit-chatting, many people rarely, if ever, check their email accounts these days.